First edition, one of the first-issue copies press-numbered, from a total limitation of just 23 deluxe copies on Holland paper.

-Apollinaire inscribed this copy to the literary critic of La Nouvelle Revue Française, Henri Ghéon.
-The poet was careful to correct the misprints still present here in the very first edition.
-We also find the same handwritten corrections in other advance copies or the few gifted by the author.
-After receiving his copy, Ghéon wrote an article on Alcools (“Alcools, par Guillaume Apollinaire”, Nouvelle Revue Française, no. LVI, 1 July 1913), calling the collection an “adventurous endeavour”.
+Apollinaire presented this copy to Henri Ghéon, literary critic for La Nouvelle Revue Française.
+The poet took care to correct himself the typographical errors still present in this very first edition, corrections likewise found in other presentation and review copies distributed by the author.
+Upon receiving his copy, Ghéon devoted an article to Alcools («Alcools, par Guillaume Apollinaire», Nouvelle Revue Française, no. LVI, 1 July 1913), describing the collection as a «démarche aventureuse».

 Le grand Napoléon, au jour de Rivoli,